shuvo-h/babysitter-ground/README.md

 - Data has been loaded and saved from/in mongoDB Atlas.
 - Firebase authentication system is used as a login system
 - React router was used to navigate the route and traking the protected url path.
+- Stripe payment method is added to receive USD.

 ## Authors